stormxio/stmx-token/README.md

 ### Staking contract

 - The contract allows to Stake and Unstake new STMX tokens
-- Unstaking the tokens has a penalty fee configurable by StormX
+- Unstaking the tokens immediately has a penalty fee configurable by StormX
-- The default penalty is 10% of the unstaked amount
+- The default penalty is 10% of the total amount being unstaked
 - The penalty has a cooldown period configured by StormX
 - The default cooldown period is 14 days
-- There can only be one cooldown period.
-If a user unstakes multiple times, then it resets the counter.
+- There can only be one cooldown period at a time
 - The penalty fees go to StormX treasury wallet
 - There is no penalty for unstaking after the cooldown period
+- During the cooldown period the user can change their mind and cancel the cooldown timer so they can continue earning rewards.
+- After the cooldown period the user can change their mind and clear the cooldown timer so they can begin earning staking rewards on those tokens again.
-- StormX distributes the staking rewards using the current payment system used by our v1 staking program
+- StormX distributes the staking rewards using the current payment system off-chain used by our v1 staking program

 ## Technical Executions